abyvinod/abyvinod.github.io/content/1 - setupPelican.md

 checkout -b source` if you haven't already)
 + Add/commit everything except the `output` folder
 + Create a new branch 'gh-pages'
-+ Run the following bash script to automate the *updation of GitHub pages*
++ Run the following bash script to automate the *update of GitHub pages*

 I had to also follow the advice given [here](https://github.com/getnikola/nikola/issues/2223#issuecomment-174193643)